Tritium beta decay with modified neutrino dispersion relations: KATRIN in the dark sea: Conclusion

-We have performed a systematic study on the effects of dark neutrino potentials on beta-decay, especially focusing on the ongoing KATRIN experiment.
+We have performed a novel and systematic study on the effects of dark neutrino potentials on beta decays, especially focusing on the ongoing KATRIN experiment.
 By collectively interacting with background fields, neutrinos will have dispersion relations different from the ones in vacuum, which induces distinct distortions to the beta-decay spectrum.
 Observable consequences include neutrino mass signals beyond the ones bounded from cosmological constraints, events beyond the kinematical endpoint of the decay, and spectral distortions.
-Limits were obtained using KATRIN data, which are stronger than all other limits in simple scenarios.
+We find that the current KATRIN data favor the (axial-)vector potential $g^{}_{V} V^{}_{0} = -0.42~{\rm eV}$, but more statistics should be required to draw a more robust conclusion.
+The current KATRIN runs are not yet sensitive to the discrimination between vector and axial-vector cases, but future experiments may be able to achieve this by more accurately measuring the distortions near the endpoint.

+The ECHo experiment with the electron capture technique will feel an opposite vector potential compared to KATRIN, which can provide a complementary probe if the dark potential is present.
+The next-generation beta-decay experiment like Project 8 (with molecular or atomic tritium) measuring the differential spectrum can be an excellent further probe of dark potentials, providing a well controlled energy scale of the spectrometer.
+With a tritium source as large as $100~{\rm g}$, we expect the PTOLEMY proposal to have an overwhelmingly better sensitivity, which is interesting for a future work.